jhpce-jhu/jhpce_mkdocs/docs/access/access-overview.md

 # Accessing the Cluster: Overview

 ## Cluster structure overview
-Basically the cluster consists of some public-facing hosts and then resources isolated from other networks.
-Insert a simplistic diagram or an updated one of the one in the Orientation.
-Help people visualize.
+The cluster consists of some public-facing hosts with the remaining computers "behind them" on private networks.

 ```mermaid
 graph LR